opentofu/registry-ui/frontend/docs/users/modules.md

 For more information about modules, see [the OpenTofu documentation](https://opentofu.org/docs/language/modules/sources/).

-## Reporting provider issues
+## Reporting module issues

-If you find a bug in a module, please report the issue directly to the provider author.
+If you find a bug in a module, please report the issue directly to the module author.
 The OpenTofu team cannot fix module issues.

 -> Module namespaces, names and target systems in the OpenTofu registry translate directly to GitHub URLs in the form of `github.com/NAMESPACE/terraform-TARGETSYSTEM-NAME`.